gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 By now it was obsessing about the cable length and how it could be the issue.
 It led to much googlation and discovering the possibility I could damage the RPi because I did not have a resistor on the connection - or maybe a capacitor - opinions varied.
 Much time was spent chasing this down.
-It was clear my design workable, but not optimum.<br>
+It appeared my design was workable, but not optimum.<br>

-In moment of desperation, I was reviewing the documentation from the reed switch vendor and came across this:<br>
+I retraced my steps, confirmed my wiring, and poured over lots of search results.
+I even revisited the vendor's reed switch documentation.
+That turned out to be very instructive.
+Here is what I found in their product writeup:<br>
 ![](.README_images/5d13c214.png)<br>
 ...which is exactly the [opposite](https://en.wikipedia.org/wiki/Reed_switch) of the Normally Open (NO)/Normally Closed (NC) standard.<br><br>
 Here is how it is **supposed** to work:<br>
 _"The contacts are usually normally open, closing when a magnetic field is present, or they may be normally closed and open when a magnetic field is applied. "_<br>
-So I switched to the "incorrect" connection on the switch and it began to work - sorta.
+So I moved my wiring to the "incorrect" connection on the switch and it began to work - sorta.
 I did get the expected behavior from the switch, but it was still intermittent.
 Sometimes when closing the mailbox door (and theoretically closing the circuit) nothing would happen.
 The Python script did not sense any change.
 That convinced me to try using a more powerful magnet to close the circuit (see pic below).
-I glued the new magnet to the mailbox door and saw much improvement.<br>
+I glued the new magnet to the mailbox door and saw clear improvement.<br>
 Now the script was behaving as expected most of the time and the magnets properly closed the circuit when the door was closed.
 Opening the door was reported correctly too.<br>
 But there was one remaining issue.
 There were still intermittent "open" and "close" states being reported when nothing was being touched.
 Frustrating.
 I'm sure that if I was a EE I could have figured out how to make this work.
 But I'm not a EE and Basic Electronics training was 43 years ago in Air Force.
-It was time to shift gears on my project.
+It was time to shift gears on the project.

 5. ### Enter Pico W<br>